apache/drill/_docs/performance-tuning/identifying-performance-issues/010-query-plans.md

 **Modifying and Submitting a Physical Plan to Drill**

 You can test the performance of a physical plan that Drill generates, modify the plan and then re-submit it to Drill.
 For example, you can modify the plan to change the join ordering of tables.
-You can also submit physical plans created outside of Drill through the Drill Web Console.
+You can also submit physical plans created outside of Drill through the Drill Web UI.

 **Note:** Only advanced users who know about query planning should modify and re-submit a physical plan.